CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 image: green_purple_zombie_resized.jpg
 ---

-# Table Of Contents
-1. Unit Testing & TDD
-2. Acceptance Testing
-3. Agile - Scrum, The Parking Lot, and how to do tickets/stories
-4. Pair Programming
-5. Mob Programming

-## Unit Testing

 I initially discovered TDD through the book "TDD By Example" by Kent Beck, taught through a book club put on by Jitter Ted.
 I eventually, over years I guess, came to the conclusion that good unit tests have three primary factors: